 what we do.

 What’s more refreshing than a leisurely stroll through a farmer's market?
-Every Saturday, beginning in August and ending in October, local and regional vendors will fill the B Lot parking area at Frontier Park in Cheyenne (off of 8th Avenue) to sell their produce, honey, jams, meat, bakery and specialty items, and so much more.
-Join us this Saturday!
+Every Saturday, beginning in August and ending in October, local and regional vendors will fill the B Lot parking area at Frontier Park in Cheyenne (off of 8th Avenue and Carey) to sell their produce, honey, jams, meat, bakery and specialty items, and so much more.
+Join us every Saturday morning this fall!